kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 * 'configs/yolox/yolox_s_8x8_300e_coco_img_norm.py' is your yolox training config
 * 'work_dirs/latest.pth' is your trained yolox model

-the output onnx should be the same name as 'work_dirs/latest.pth' with '.onnx' post-fix in the same folder.
+The output onnx should be the same name as 'work_dirs/latest.pth' with '.onnx' post-fix in the same folder.

 # Step 4: Convert onnx to [NEF](http://doc.kneron.com/docs/#toolchain/manual/#5-nef-workflow) model for Kneron platform